Kalsyc/OpenEyes/README.md

 **Recommended for a fuller experience*

 ### Potential errors in running
+- If you are running via Unity, the starting scene is SafeSpace/Menu/WarningScene, the scenes are found under Menu, Meditation or Simulation folders in SafeSpace under Assets
 - Ensure that your firewall or any other application is not blocking SR_Runtime or TobiiXR Runtime from running.
 You may have to download the plugins/SDK/Runtime at the respective websites should the application not work with your machine.
 Download links: [TobiiXR](https://vr.tobii.com/sdk/downloads/), [SR_Works](https://developer.vive.com/resources/knowledgebase/vive-sranipal-sdk/)
 - If you have downloaded the runtimes and it still does not work, try restarting your computer or restarting SteamVR as sometimes, they may fail to initialize/load properly.